 - A “late” writer is a student who has not submitted the draft.
 “Late” does not signal that the student submitted it at 3:00 AM when it was due at 11:59 PM the day before.

-Students see every task on their course dashboard, which is similar to your instructor dashboard, but focused primarily on their work and not the progress of the entire course.
+Students see every task on their course dashboard, which is similar to your instructor dashboard but with a few extra indicators.